Most of us are guilty of #15.

 Falling asleep on the couch every now and then is inevitable, even fun.
 In some cases of insomnia, the change of scenery can help your brain recalibrate.
 But too many nights on the couch can lead to back and neck pain, and if you are taller than the length of your couch you will likely experience leg pain and numbness upon waking.
 If your MO is to fall asleep in front of the TV, keep in mind that this can also disturb your REM sleep and lead to bad dreams and frequent wake-ups.

 Solution: When you're on the couch and feel your eyes getting heavy, take yourself straight to bed.
 If you find yourself falling asleep on the couch night after night, set a bedtime alarm for yourself and mindfully cycle through each of the steps in your bedtime routine.
-If you find that you prefer the experience of falling asleep on your couch to your bed, assess what it is that makes the experience better or easier: perhaps there are some bedroom upgrades that will make your dedicated sleep space more inviting.
+If you find that you prefer the experience of falling asleep on your couch to your bed, assess what it is that makes the experience better or easier: perhaps some bedroom upgrades will make your dedicated sleep space more inviting.

 Mistake #9: Staying in bed when you can't sleep